m4ttsch/omscs-notes-notes/operating-systems/memory-management.md

 For example, most hardware supports a **dirty bit** which gets set whenever a page is written to.
 This is useful in file systems, where files are cached in memory.
 We can use this dirty bit to see which files have been written to and thus which files need to be updated on disk.

-It’s also useful to keep track of an **access bit**,  which can tell us whether the page has been accessed period, for reads or for writes.
+It's also useful to keep track of an **access bit**,  which can tell us whether the page has been accessed period, for reads or for writes.

 We can also keep track of **protection bits** which specify whether a page is allowed to be read, written, or executed.